samarchie/cody/README.md

 ### Getting Started

 1. Create a Slack App, named Cody, to allow external programs (such as Python) to post messages to the Civil Systems Slack workspace.
-To do so, create the bot through a [Slack App](https://api.slack.com/apps), choose 'Bots' and 'Permissions' for the 'Features and Functionality', and most importantly: set the OAuth & Permissions Bot Scope to: 'chat:write'.
+To do so, create the bot through a [Slack App](https://api.slack.com/apps), choose 'Bots' and 'Permissions' for the 'Features and Functionality', **and most importantly**: set the OAuth & Permissions Bot Scope to: **```chat:write```**.

-2. From the Slack App webpage, locate the 'Bot User OAuth Token' on the OAuth & Permissions page, and save this in a textfile at src/slack_token.txt.
+2. From the Slack App webpage, locate the 'Bot User OAuth Token' on the OAuth & Permissions page, and save this in a textfile at ```R:/admin/slack_token.txt```
 This wil be in the form alike: ```xoxb-17653672481-19874698323-pdFZKVeTuE8sk7oOcBrzbqgy```

-3. In your project virtual environmnet or global Python environment, install the required packages in requirements.txt.
+3. In your project virtual environmnet or global Python environment, install the required packages in ```requirements.txt```.

 4. Place slack.py in your 'src' folder of your project repository.